The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 There are a few different ways to construct a foil board.
 The first two main categorizations are hardboards and inflatables.

 Inflatable foil boards are best suited for traveling and beginners.
-In terms of travel, an inflatable board packs down to the size of a backpack, however, pumping up the board becomes an additional step in setup: something to keep in mind.
+In terms of travel, an inflatable board packs down to the size of a backpack.
+However, pumping up the board becomes an additional step in setup: something to keep in mind.
 Inflatable boards also don’t collect dings the way a hardboard will over time, a huge boon for travel and beginners alike, but should you somehow pierce their rhino-hide skin, they are much harder to repair.

-Beginners will also benefit from the high-volume nature of inflatable boards, and the fact that they hurt less when you fall on them.
+Beginners will also benefit from the high-volume nature of inflatable boards and the fact that they hurt less when you fall on them.
 With modern inflatable-board technology, inflatables are able to be pumped up to very high pressures, making them quite rigid and with a surprising amount of performance.
 That said, you will always be taking a step down in performance and how reactive your foil is when choosing an inflatable over a hard foil board.
-Inflatables also do not allow for the nuances in board design discussed in this article such as beveled rails, bottom contours, etc. Due to the nature of inflatable board design, in going with an inflatable you’ll want to choose a board of much higher volume than you would a hard board.
+Inflatables also do not allow for the nuances in board design discussed in this article, such as beveled rails, bottom contours, etc. Due to the nature of inflatable board design, in going with an inflatable, you’ll want to choose a board of much higher volume than you would a hard board.

 Hardboards are the industry standard when it comes to winging.
-They perform the best, are the simplest to deal with in setup, the list goes on.
-Hardboards tend to be constructed similar to a surfboard, from a foam core wrapped in some type of material like bamboo, fiberglass, or carbon fiber, and then laminated with resin.
+They perform the best, are the simplest to deal with in setup… the list goes on.
+Hardboards tend to be constructed similarly to a surfboard, from a foam core wrapped in some type of material like bamboo, fiberglass, or carbon fiber, and then laminated with resin.
 With an emphasis on low weight and stiffness, as well as all of the forces being exerted on the board through the mast connection box, sometimes these boards are constructed from a more sandwich-style epoxy construction, or have sheets or strips of carbon fiber running through the board to increase rigidity and durability.

 Carbon Fiber is by far the lightest-weight and most expensive construction, but not all carbon fiber boards are constructed the same, and you may even find a fiberglass board from one manufacturer matches the weight and performance of a carbon fiber board from someone else – so don’t let the label of carbon fiber goad you into throwing gobs of money at a product.
 Don’t get me wrong — carbon fiber is no snake oil, but it’s also a label that has been widely applied to a range of similar but different board constructions.